Aniket894/Heart_Disease_Prediction/README.md

 After training, the trained logistic regression model was used to predict the target variable values for the testing data (X_test).
 The predict() method was applied to generate predictions based on the learned parameters.

-##Default Parameters:
+## Default Parameters:

 The model training and prediction were performed using the default parameters provided by the logistic regression implementation.
-These parameters may vary depending on the specific library or package used (e.g., scikit-learn).

-## Model Evaluation:
+# Model Evaluation:

 ## Accuracy Score: